hbctraining/Peak_analysis_workshop/lessons/04_peak_annotation_and_visualization.md

 The heatmap is another method of visualizing the read count frequency relative to the TSS. **This function requires a lot of memory to run.** If you are trying it we recommend increasing your maximum memory using `memory.limit(size=memory_on_your_laptop)`.

 ```
-# Plot heatmap - this may not plot it requires alot o memory!
+# Plot heatmap - this may not plot as it requires a lot of memory!
 tagHeatmap(tagMatrix_wt1)
 ```